 Reduce IT running costs

-Leaving computers turned on 24 x 365 uses nearly 3.9 times as much power as turning them off when not in use.
+Leaving computers turned on 24 x 365 uses up to 4.38 times as much power as turning them off when not in use.

 Remote support functions are impossible if computers are off.
 Both automatic and manual updates, as well as software upgrades, are best done out of hours to avoid loss of productivity.